bbatsov/metaredux/_posts/2020-12-06-semantic-clojure-formatting.md

   :else (recur nxt (+' curr nxt) (dec n)))
 ```

-I hope this illustrates the difference clearly.
+I hope this illustrates the point I'm trying to make clearly.
+As long as you
+understand that there's a big difference between reflecting the code
+semantics in its indentation and indenting something widely/narrowly,
+I've achieved my goal with this section.

 ## One Formatter to Rule Them All